ba11o0n/CSE15L-Lap--Report-1/Lab1.md

 # Lab Report 1
 Before learning the different tools and techniques as a programmer for this course, let's learn how to set up your accounts and installing the needed source-code editor.

+By the end of this tutorial, you should be able to:
+    - [ ] Hello

 ## **Step 1: Creating Your CSE15L Account**
 1. Go into this [link](https://sdacs.ucsd.edu/~icc/index.php) and search up your existing account with your school email and PID.